-- The total annual remuneration of the CEO will contain all remuneration's components, such as fixed and variable remuneration, both in cash and / or shares, the social premiums withheld, pension contributions, expense compensation etc, as included in the (consolidated) annual financial statements based on IFRS. - The average annual remuneration of employees is calculated by dividing the total wage cost of the financial year (as included in the (consolidated) annual financial statements based on IFRS )with the average number of FTE during the financial year, whereby external employees will be included pro rata insofar these were retained for at least 3 months in the applicable financial year; and - The value of the share based compensation will be determined on the moment of awarding this in line with the applicable IFRS standards.
+- The total annual remuneration of the CEO will contain all remuneration's components, such as fixed and variable remuneration, both in cash and / or shares, the social premiums withheld, pension contributions, expense compensation etc, as included in the (consolidated) annual financial statements based on IFRS. - The average annual remuneration of employees is calculated by dividing the total wage cost of the financial year (as included in the consolidated annual financial statements based on IFRS) with the average number of FTE during the financial year, whereby external employees will be included pro rata insofar these were retained for at least 3 months in the applicable financial year; and - The value of the share based compensation will be determined on the moment of awarding this in line with the applicable IFRS standards.

 The Company is of the opinion that this constitutes a fair comparison between the total remuneration of its CEO and a representative group comprising junior, mid-level and senior employees employed by the Company and its subsidiaries.
-This ratio was as follows in 2022: Representative Group: CEO = 1:30.
-This ratio was as follows in 2021: representative Group: CEO = 1:36.
-The difference between the pay ratio in 2021 compared to 2022 was driven by the decrease in variable payment to the CEO in 2022 and the increase in the average annual remuneration of the Company and its subsidiaries.
+This ratio was as follows in 2023: Representative Group: CEO = 1:13.
+This ratio was as follows in 2022: representative Group: CEO = 1:30.
+The difference between the pay ratio in 2022 compared to 2023 was driven by the fact that the new CEO's fixed remuneration is lower than the previous one and that he didn't receive any one-year variable nor any multi-year variable in 2023 related to his CEO role.